-FC2 provides women dual protection against STIs (including HIV/AIDS) and unintended pregnancy.
-Because FC2's primary usage is that of disease prevention, the public health sector is the Company's main market.
+Because FC2's primary usage is for disease prevention, the public health sector is the Company's main market.
 Within the public health sector, various organizations supply critical products such as FC2, at no cost or low cost, to those who need but cannot afford to buy such products for themselves.

-FC2 is currently available in 143 countries.
+FC2 is currently available in 144 countries.
 A significant number of countries with the highest demand potential are in the developing world.
 The incidence of HIV/AIDS, other STIs and unwanted pregnancy in these countries represents a remarkable potential for significant sales of a product that benefits some of the world's most underprivileged people.
 However, conditions in these countries can be volatile and result in unpredictable delays in program development, tender applications and processing orders.

 The Company has a relatively small customer base, with a limited number of customers who generally purchase in large quantities.
-Over the past few years, major customers have included large global agencies, such as UNFPA and USAID, through its facilitator, John Snow, Inc. Other customers include ministries of health or other governmental agencies, which either purchase directly or via in-country distributors, and non-governmental organizations.
+Over the past few years, major customers have included large global agencies, such as UNFPA and USAID.
+Other customers include ministries of health or other governmental agencies, which either purchase directly or via in-country distributors, and NGOs.

 Purchasing patterns vary significantly from one customer to another, and may reflect factors other than simple demand.
 For example, some governmental agencies purchase through a formal procurement process in which a tender (request for bid) is issued for either a specific or a maximum unit quantity.
 Tenders also define the other elements required for a qualified bid submission (such as product specifications, regulatory approvals, clearance by WHO, unit pricing and delivery timetable).
 Bidders have a limited period of time in which to submit bids.
 Bids are subjected to an evaluation process which is intended to conclude with a tender award to the successful bidder.
-The entire tender process, from publication to award, may take many months to complete.
+The atire tender process, from publication to award, may take many months to complete.
 Administrative issues, politics, bureaucracy, process errors, changes in leadership, funding priorities and/or other pressures may delay or derail the process and affect the purchasing patterns of public sector customers.
 As a result, the Company may experience significant quarter-to-quarter sales variations due to the timing and shipment of large orders.

-In the past few years, the Company's business model, which includes high gross margins, modest capital expenditures and low expense requirements compared to production volumes, has permitted the Company to sustain profitable operations without debt and maintain dividend payments during periods of delayed orders.
+In the past few years, the Company's business model, which includes high gross margins, modest capital expendtures and low expense requirements compared to production volumes, has permitted the Company to sustain profitable operations without debt and maintain dividend payments during periods of delayed orders.
 Continuation of these accomplishments in the future periods will be contingent on a number of factors, including the degree and period of sales volatility and on the strength of global demand for the Company's product.

 During fiscal 2011, the Company's unit shipments, revenues and net income were adversely affected by bureaucratic delays and other timing issues involving the receipt and shipment of large orders from Brazil and the Republic of South Africa (RSA).
 Significant orders for both countries were received in the first quarter of fiscal 2012.
 The 20 million unit order received for shipment to Brazil was the largest order in the Company's history.
-Receipt of these orders positively impacted fiscal 2012 results.
+Receipt of these orders positively impacted results in the first quarter of fiscal 2013.

-During the seven year period from fiscal 2005 through fiscal 2012, the average annual compound growth rate of unit sales of Female Condoms (FC1 and FC2) has been 23.7 percent.
+During the eight year period from fiscal 2005 through fiscal 2013, the average annual compound growth rate of unit sales of Female Condoms (FC1 and FC2) has been 18.7 percent.